 These reports also enable data collection by documenting the progress you make.
 Through them, you have the means to compare different periods of time and activity, growth, etc. You can better see which products or services are more successful than others, which marketing campaign outperforms which other, and which markets or segments require more attention.
 Collecting all this data is indispensable – and by doing so, you build a paper trail of your past (or, namely, a data trail).
 They let people outside the company (like banks or investors) know about your activity and performance, and enable stakeholders to understand your organization’s tangible and intangible assets.

 Likewise, the scope varies according to the objective of the report.
 State beforehand the needs and goals, to direct you on the right path.
 It should be impartial, objective, with a planned presentation or dashboard reporting tool which enables an interactive flow of data and immediate access to every information needed to generate clear findings.
-Some good example of a business report you can find later in the article.

 - Determine and state the purpose: as we stated in the previous paragraph, defining your goals according to the needs of your audience is important.
 As we said, a report usually assists in decision-making and addresses certain issues.
 You can state them at the beginning of the report.
 The more clear and specific the goal, the better will be the content.
 You won’t lose time on adjusting information when you present your purpose in a clear and well-defined manner.

 - Present your findings: explain how you uncovered them, and how you interpreted them that way.
 Answer to the original issue by detailing the action to take to overcome it, and provide recommendations leading to a better decision-making process.
-A best practice to present the insights you have drawn out are the use of business dashboards that communicate data visually in a very efficient way.
-A dashboard software like datapine’s can precisely answer that need, while at the same time help you with the data exploration, which is a crucial part.
+A best practice to present the insights you have drawn out is the use of dashboards that communicate data visually in a very efficient way.
+A dashboard software like datapine’s can precisely answer that need, while at the same time help you with data exploration, which is a crucial part.
 When you click on a specific part of the dashboard, you can easily access your data in a more in-depth approach.
 Comparing your findings is also one of the features you can use if you are asking yourself what has changed in relation to a specific period.
-When you assess these datasets in just a few clicks on your monitor, the whole reporting process and measurement of your business strategy can be done in minutes, not days.
-Evaluating findings in today’s digital world has become one of the main focus of businesses wanting to stay competitive on the market.
+When you assess these datasets in just a few clicks on your monitor, the whole reporting process, and measurement of your business strategy can be done in minutes, not days.
+Evaluating findings in today’s digital world has become one of the main focuses of businesses wanting to stay competitive on the market.
 The faster you can do that, the more information you gain, the more successful in your actions you become.